esin87/ga-project-1/README.md

 # Trivia Game

-Testing your knowledge should always be a fun game, because it makes the user WANT to take part in the quiz instead of the dreaded feeling of them HAVE to.
+Testing your knowledge should always be a fun game, because it makes the user WANT to take part in the quiz instead of the dreaded feeling of them HAVING to.
 I know we don't get quizzed on the information we've learned from SEI course but it's nice to know if we're able to speak the engineering lingo in the real world.

 ## Table of Contents:
 - [User Stories](https://github.com/daisyy125/ga-project-1#user-stories)